kubawyczesany/python/README.md

-# python_stuff
+# Python's Work
-some of my python works
+Some of my Python's micro projects.